Air quality index: India

-The National Air Quality Index (AQI) was launched in New Delhi on September 17, 2014, under the Swachh Bharat Abhiyan.
+The National Air Quality Index (NAQI) was launched in New Delhi on 17 September 2014, under the Swachh Bharat Abhiyan.

-The Central Pollution Control Board along with State Pollution Control Boards has been operating National Air Monitoring Program (NAMP) covering 240 cities of the country having more than 342 monitoring stations.
+The Central Pollution Control Board along with State Pollution Control Boards has been operating National Air Monitoring Programme (NAMP) covering 240 cities of the country, with more than 342 monitoring stations.
 An Expert Group comprising medical professionals, air quality experts, academia, advocacy groups, and SPCBs was constituted and a technical study was awarded to IIT Kanpur.
 IIT Kanpur and the Expert Group recommended an AQI scheme in 2014.
 While the earlier measuring index was limited to three indicators, the new index measures eight parameters.
 The continuous monitoring systems that provide data on near real-time basis are installed in New Delhi, Mumbai, Pune, Kolkata and Ahmedabad.

-There are six AQI categories, namely Good, Satisfactory, Moderate, Poor, Severe, and Hazardous.
-The proposed AQI will consider eight pollutants (PM, PM, NO, SO, CO, O, NH, and Pb) for which short-term (up to 24-hourly averaging period) National Ambient Air Quality Standards are prescribed.
-Based on the measured ambient concentrations, corresponding standards and likely health impact, a sub-index is calculated for each of these pollutants.
-The worst sub-index reflects overall AQI.
-Likely health impacts for different AQI categories and pollutants have also been suggested, with primary inputs from the medical experts in the group.
-The AQI values and corresponding ambient concentrations (health breakpoints) as well as associated likely health impacts for the identified eight pollutants are as follows:
+There are six NAQI categories, namely Good, Satisfactory, Moderate, Poor, Severe and Hazardous.
+The proposed NAQI will consider eight pollutants PM10, PM2.5, NO2, SO2, CO, O3, NH3, and Pb) for which short-term (up to 24-hourly averaging period) National Ambient Air Quality Standards are prescribed.
+Based on the measured ambient concentrations, corresponding standards and likely health effects, a sub-index is calculated for each of these pollutants.
+The worst sub-index reflects overall NAQI.
+Likely health effects for different NAQI categories and pollutants have also been suggested, with primary inputs from the medical experts in the group.
+The NAQI values and corresponding ambient concentrations (health breakpoints) as well as associated likely health effects for the identified eight pollutants are as follows: